 These numbers represent the amount of students affiliated in some capacity with the program.
 Some of these students represent the competitive "traveling team," while other are engaged in learning the basics of debate or involved in our campus engagement or community building programs.
-As noted above, we are developing metrics to more accurately quantify engagement for students who have not yet advanced to the traveling team or who primarily participate in our campus and community outreach.
 At the moment, the number one barrier to increasing participation is funding.
+FY 18 also represents an artificially low participation rate for a number of reasons; the start of FY 19 has already seen number more comparable to FY16-17.